pepenunez/project-3/README.md

 # Data Visualizations with Tableau: Waves Report - Queensland

+## Goal and Requirements

+This is a project is part of the Ironhack bootcamp.
+The main goal is to acquire ability with Tableau.
+The timeframe given for this project was 1 full day + the weekend.

 ## File Structure

 /data: contains the original files exported from data.gov.au/ organizad in folders by locations.
 It also contains 4 "clean files" (1 per each location) and "Queensland_waves_v2" with all the data aggregated.